ship-it-mind/cipher-chatbot/README.md

 ### 1. Facebook Page

 * Go to this [page](https://www.facebook.com/pages/creation/?ref_type=comet_home) to start the process of creating the new page
-* Then choose your page name and category and click on the create button (And yes that's it you now have a page)
+* Then choose your page name and category and click on the create button (And yes, that's it. you now have a page)

 ![Create Facebook page](assets/create-page-1.png)